calaldees/teachingWorkshops/teacherTraining/_sessions.md

 * Reflective practice (Tripp>Kolb>Brookfield), critical and systematic reflection, learning from reflection
 * Academic skills - research finding and evaluating,
 * referencing using e - library
-* Review BlackBoard, terminologies, Teacher Standards
+* Review BlackBoard, terminologies, Teachers' Standards
 * Assessments and grading points
 * Where and when to access support
 * Building relationships and collaborating with others